 The use of the LCU syntax "LCU:" indicates that what follows is an LCU filename and not a passphrase.
 The pathname of the LCU file can be a relative path, a relative path to the bin directory, or a full path.
+If LCU:filename contains spaces, it must be enclosed in quotation marks: "LCU:filename".
 The default name of the LCU file is cddef.bin.
 After the cddef.bin file is created, you can rename it as needed.